 With these caveats in mind, we have identified some potential options for reducing the deficit in Bicester's existing and future green space provision.
+This is a preliminary list as a basis for discussion, and some of the green spaces mentioned are in private ownership so it may not be possible to improve access.

 - 1. Providing new natural green space in north-east and south-east Bicester.
 Almost 4000 properties in north-east, central and south-east Bicester (shown in red on Figure 11) are not within 300m of a 2ha NGS, amenity GS or park, or within 2km of a 20 ha NGS.
 Three options could mitigate this: - a.
-Protecting and enhancing the 2.5 ha natural green space at Skimmingdish Lane would bring an extra 775 properties within 300m of a natural green space (of which 417 were not within 300m of even the amenity green space at Southwold).
+There is a 2.5 ha natural green space at Skimmingdish Lane.
+This is in private ownership, but if it was accessible it would bring an extra 775 properties within 300m of a natural green space (of which 417 were not within 300m of even the amenity green space at Southwold).
 Currently residents cannot easily access this space ('it is blocked off by hedges so we can't access it'), although some do find a way in ('Fantastic for recreation has been left wild and unmanaged perfect!').
-Habitats on part of this space have recently been damaged by developers, though the remainder is a target for SEMLEP funding for enhancement.
+Part of the privately owned site is currently subject to a planning application and a large area of vegetation here has recently been destroyed, though the adjacent land is a target for SEMLEP funding for enhancement.